 The symptoms of an overactive bladder are easily confused with those of a UTI (urinary tract infection), so be sure to consult your healthcare professional before making any self-diagnoses to ensure proper treatment.

 If you are experiencing symptoms of an overactive bladder, the first thing you should do is consult your doctor.
 But in the meantime, don’t despair!
 There are some simple solutions you can try at home to help you improve bladder function and reduce urge incontinence.

 Change your diet

-Your bladder is part of your digestive system, so what you put in directly correlates to what you get out.
+Your bladder health and habits are directly related to your diet, so what you put in directly correlates to what you get out.
 Some small dietary changes can help keep leaks at bay.
-Of course, there’s the obvious tips like controlling liquid intake and avoiding diuretics like caffeine and alcohol.
-But carbonation, sugar and spicy foods can also contribute to bladder leaks.
+Of course, there are the obvious tips like controlling liquid intake and avoiding diuretics like caffeine and alcohol.
+But carbonation, sugar, and spicy foods can also contribute to bladder leaks.